kadena-io/pact/docs/en/pact-reference.md

 ### Namespaces {#namespaces}

 Namespaces are [defined](pact-functions.html#define-namespace) by specifying a namespace name and [associating](pact-functions.html#read-keyset) a keyset with the namespace.
-Namespace scope is entered by [declaring](pact-functions.html#namespace) name.
+Namespace scope is entered by [declaring](pact-functions.html#namespace) the namespace environment.
 All definitions issued after the namespace scope is entered will be accessible by their fully qualified names.
 These names are of the form _namespace.module.definition_.
 This form can also be used to access code outside of the current namespace for the purpose of importing module code, or implementing modules:

 ```lisp
 (implements my-namespace.my-interface)